dart-archive/bazel/dazel/README.md

 #### Defining `Builder`s in your package (similar to transformers)

-**NOTE**: Using this config is not yet implemented, adding this to your `bazelify.yaml` will cause an `UnimplementedError` to be thrown by bazelify today.
+**NOTE**: Using this config is not yet implemented, adding this to your `build.yaml` will cause an `UnimplementedError` to be thrown by dazel today.

 If users of your package need to apply some code generation to their package, then you can define `Builder`s (from [package:build]